Compare Tree Removal Quotes Now

 In case you need to remove or work on trees growing on a rented property you will need two main things.

-You will need to get consent from the owner of the property and apply for a permit.
+You will need to get consent from the property owner and apply for a permit.
 The consent should accompany the application letter.

 Trees Overhanging Public Area

 The council monitors any trees that overgrow and overhang on public land.
-When it is council trees, then they will take the responsibility of pruning or removing.
+When it is council trees, they will be responsible for pruning or removing them.

 In cases where it is private trees, the council will contact the owner and request them to either prune or in some cases remove in case the overhanging tree is obstructing a public area.